 A study of the fundamentals of adult echocardiography, including the case study review of normal anatomy, physiology, and pathological conditions of the adult heart and its visualization with real-time 2-D imaging, 3-D and 4-D imaging, Doppler, and M-mode echocardiography.
 PREREQUISITE: MS 201 or consent of program coordinator.
-COREQUISITE: MS 220 or consent of pro-
+COREQUISITE: MS 220 or consent of program coordinator.
+Two hours lecture, two hours laboratory each week.
+3 semester hours